alemoskalev/real-time-project/README.md

-# Smart Room Monitoring System
+# Real-Time Smart Room Monitoring System

 This project outlines a comprehensive, scalable IoT-based Room Monitoring System utilizing ESP32 microcontrollers.
 It tracks and monitors environmental conditions and occupancy in real-time.
 Data is collected from various sensors, processed, transmitted, and visualized through a user-friendly Flutter dashboard integrated with Arduino IoT Cloud and Firebase.